phortx/riven/README.md

 ### A directory

-This will take your `documentation` directory with all it's files and generate a `doc.pdf` in the same directory:
+This will take your `documentation` directory with all it's files and generate a `documentation.pdf` (the name is guessed from the directory name, but you may also specify a output file name via the `-o` param) in the same directory:

 ```bash
 $ ls